digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_2.md

 ![Solution](../assets/python_solution_8.png)

-## Merging Excercise (moved to later time point)
+## Merging Exercise (moved to later time point)

-**Until the 10th of november**
+**Until the 10th of November**

-- explain to the students what the merging excercise is about
+- explain to the students what the merging exercise is about
 - tell them about the survey and that it is important to fill it out for the best practice session
 - maybe create even a slide for the to look it up again